dumijay/CalDOM/README.md

 # What's the best jQuery alternative?

-If performance is a critical requirement, the best jQuery alternative is pure/vanilla JavaScript. jQuery was a life saver in the IE era.
+If performance is a critical requirement, the best jQuery alternative is pure/vanilla JavaScript. jQuery was a lifesaver in the IE era.
 But now, all modern browsers are well standardized.
-They all support the official DOM API very well.
+They all support the official DOM API really well.

 Check out [http://youmightnotneedjquery.com/](http://youmightnotneedjquery.com/)

 On the other hand, using a framework massively reduce code complexity and effort while reducing performance.
 It's a compromise you need to make based on the nature of your project.
-Since CalDom is just wrapping the official DOM API, performance drop is very minimal compared to pure JavaScript.
+Since CalDom is just wrapping the official DOM API, the performance drop is very minimal compared to pure JavaScript.

 # Contributing